Phlebectasia or dilatation of the jugular vein in the neck. Internal jugular vein (v

 • right-sided jugular phlebectasia can be observed with a significant increase in the cervical lymph nodes on the right or soft tissue tumors in this area;

-• accordingly, damage to the left jugular vein should alert doctors to any pathology of the lymphatic vessels on the left.
+• Accordingly, damage to the left jugular vein should alert doctors to any pathology of the lymphatic vessels on the left.

 Symptoms of the disease